Commonly asked DBMS interview questions

 DCL stands for Data Control Language.
 SQL queries like GRANT and REVOKE come under this.

-Following is join query that shows names of students enrolled in different courseIDs.
+Following is a join query that shows the names of students enrolled in different courseIDs.

-SELECT StudentCourse.CourseID, Student.StudentName FROM StudentCourse INNER JOIN Customers ON StudentCourse.EnrollNo = Student.EnrollNo ORDER BY StudentCourse.CourseID;
+SELECT StudentCourse.CourseID, Student.StudentName FROM StudentCourse INNER JOIN Student ON StudentCourse.EnrollNo = Student.EnrollNo ORDER BY StudentCourse.CourseID;

 CREATE VIEW view_name AS SELECT column_name(s) FROM table_name WHERE condition